mevansam/terraform/website/source/docs/providers/cf/r/app.html.markdown

 One of the following arguments must be declared to locate application source or archive to be pushed.

-* `url` - (Optional) The URL for the application binary.
+* `url` - (Optional, String) The URL for the application binary.
 A local path may be referenced via "`file://...`".

-* `git` - (Optional) The git location to pull the application source directly from source control.
+* `git` - (Optional, String) The git location to pull the application source directly from source control.

-  - `url` - (Required) The git URL for the application repository.
+  - `url` - (Required, String) The git URL for the application repository.
-  - `branch` - (Optional) The branch or tag of the repository.
+  - `branch` - (Optional, String) The branch or tag of the repository.
-  - `key` - (Optional) The git private key to access a private repo via SSH.
+  - `key` - (Optional, String) The git private key to access a private repo via SSH.
-  - `user` - (Optional) Git user for accessing a private repo.
+  - `user` - (Optional, String) Git user for accessing a private repo.
-  - `password` - (Optional) Git password for accessing a private repo.
+  - `password` - (Optional, String) Git password for accessing a private repo.

+* `github_release` - (Optional, String) The Buildpack archive published as a github release.

+  - `owner` - (Required, String) The github owner or organization name
+  - `repo` - (Required, String) The repository containing the release
+  - `token` - (Optional, String) Github API token to use to access Github
+  - `version` - (Optional, String) The version or tag of the release.
+  - `filename` - (Required, String) The name of the published file.
+The values `zipball` or `tarball` will download the published

 ### Service bindings

+Modifying this argument will cause the application to be restaged.

 * `service_binding` - (Optional, Array) Service instances to bind to.

   - `service` - (Required, String) The service instance GUID.
   - `params` - (Optional, Map) A list of key/value parameters used by the service broker to create the binding.

-### Application Routes

-* `route` - (Optional, Array) Application routes to associate with the application.
-For applications that serve requests via HTTP or TCP at least one route needs to be declared in order for the application to be externally accessible.
+### Blue-Green Deployment Strategy

+* `blue_green` - (Optional) Defines a blue-green app deployment strategy.
+When doing a blue-green deployment the actual name of the application will be timestamped to differentiate between the current live application and the more recent staged application.

-  - `hostname` - (Optional, String) The application's host name.
+  - `stage_route` - (Required, String) The GUID of the route where the staged application will be available.
-  - `domains` - (Optional, Array of strings) Array of one of more domain GUIDs the application routes will be created on.
+  - `live_route` - (Required, String) The GUID of the route where the live application will be available.
-  - `port` - (Optional) The port to associate with the route for a TCP route.
+  - `validation_script` - (Optional, String) The validation script to execute against the stage application before mapping the live route to the staged application.
-  - `path` - (Optional) A path for a HTTP route.

 ### Environment Variables

+Modifying this argument will cause the application to be restaged.

 * `environment` - (Optional, Map) Key/value pairs of all the environment variables to run in your app.
 Does not include any system or service variables.